Origin: Isle of Islay (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrel: Ex-Bourbon and ex-Sherry PX hogshead first fill
+Ageing cask: Ex-Bourbon and ex-Sherry PX hogshead first fill

 Added coloring: No